HannaPaiva/Projetos-Tree-Tree2-bot-Overfit/README.md

 ```
  ### functions

-These functions are methods that are always running as background processes while the bot is active.
+The functions are methods that are always running as background processes while the bot is active.
 They are useful if you want your bot to do something in a given time, maybe daily or from time to time.
 You have to call them in the **On_Ready()** function.
 All of these methods can be found separeted in the folder "Single Commands and methods", and you can change the value of the variables as you wish.

 **DailyCleanup()** - This method erases all the messages every day in a given time, in all text channels in the guild, and it